- Majors & Minors

-As a museum studies minor, you'll get practical experience in a museum or gallery setting while exploring topics in art history, history and anthropology.
+As a museum studies minor, you'll get practical experience in a museum or gallery setting while exploring topics such as art history, history and anthropology.

 Faculty and career advisers help you secure competitive internships in the field as you create a foundation for future graduate work or a career in museums or other exhibition spaces.

-Step into a world of hands-on collaboration, combining art history, anthropology and history, in this exciting new minor that will nurture your desire for experimentation and innovation.
+Step into a world of hands-on collaboration, combining primarily art history, anthropology and history, in this exciting minor that will nurture your desire for experimentation and innovation.